yadunut/Notes/markdown/NI.md

   - Create groups that reflect organisation
 - Disable accounts that will not be used immediately
 - Require users to change passwords the first time they logon

+# Chapter 10 - Windows Server - Resource Management

+## NTFS Permissions

+- Affects files/folders on NTFS formatted drives
+- affects both local and remote users
+- permissions inherited by default
+- Can be set by owner, user with full control, or modify permission

+### NTFS Permission Inheritance

+- Explicit Permission
+  - Access Control rules that directly apply to object
+- Implicit Permission
+  - Access rules defined for parent object, propagated down to the object
+- Explicit permissions **override** implicit permissions

+### Effective Permission

+- User and Group NTFS are additive (combine for least restrictive) except when **Deny Override Allow**
+- When user belongs in multiple group, least restrictive wins, except when specifically denied.
+Then Deny override allow

+### Best Practices for NTFS Permissions

+- Grant permission to group instead of user
+  - Assign Sales users to "Sales" group, then assign permission to sales group
+  - Easily add to or remove members from group without making security changes
+- Use understandable names for resources
+- Create logical hierarchy of folders based on business requirements
+- Grant Users only the permission they require

+## Shared Folders

+- Provide access to files / folders over network
+- Place $ sign after share name to hide it
+  - E.g. hiddenshare$

+### Share Permissions

+- Apply only to user accessing resource over network
+- When accessing locally, only NTFS permissions apply
+- All files and subfolders within shared folder are shared with same permissions

+### Combining Share and NTFS Permissions

+- When combining share and NTFS permissions, always choose most restrictive combination
+  - E.g.
+    - James has Read share permission
+    - James has modify NTFS permission at file system level
+    - Effective Permission: Only able to read the file

+# Group Policy Management

+## What

+- Allows administrators to manage and apply configuration settings centrally

+Benefits

+- Reduce admin effort for IT staff
+- Admins can configure settings once, then group policy settings apply continuously to users / computers
+- Good policy will give greater productivity for users and reduce time spent solving problems